World losing race to meet climate goals, COP28 president says

 The president of the African Development Bank, Akinwumi Adesina, called for the continent's natural wealth, notably its forests which sequester carbon, to be accounted for when calculating its economic output.

-"Africa's GDP must therefore be revalued based on its carbon sequestration and biodiversity, which provide global public goods," Adesina said in a speech.

-"If this is done, the debt to adjusted GDP ratio of several African countries will lower and they will have greater headroom to borrow more financing to support their development."
+"If this is done, the debt to adjusted GDP ratio of several African countries will lower and they will have greater headroom to borrow more financing to support their development," Adesina said.

 (Reporting by Duncan Miriri; Writing by Aaron Ross; Editing by Christina Fincher)